 Every car insurance company is different, but each one requires you to report a car accident within a certain amount of time, even if it’s minor.

-When it comes time to file an insurance claim, a Metairie car accident lawyer can help you navigate the process.
+When it comes time to file an insurance claim, a lawyer for car crashes can help you navigate the process.

 Our Metairie Injury Attorneys Handle Property Damage Claims and Injury Cases

-If you’ve been involved in a car accident in the Metairie, LA area, then you need a Metairie car accident lawyer who can help you fight for compensation.
+If you’ve been involved in a car accident in the Metairie, LA area, then you need a lawyer for car crashes who can help you fight for compensation.
 Don’t get stuck with the cost of injuries and property damage that weren’t your fault.

 In pain?
 Call Blaine now at 504-218-4443.